igvteam/igv-webapp/README.md

 ![](img/CustomModalTracks.png)

-The following example shows the track configuration file for the same menu item and table as the example above, but in this case the track details are in a file located in the *resources/tracks* directory, as specified by the `data` property.
+The following example shows the track configuration file for the same menu item and table as the example above, but in this case the track details are in a file located in the *resources/tracks* folder, as specified by the `data` property.
 Alternatively, the `data` property can specify a URL to the file.

 ```json
 {